 There is also a Summer Picnic concerts team who have delegated responsibility for the organisation and production of 6 fundraising events each year.

-To secure the future of Hampton Pool as a sustainable, enjoyable, year-round, open-air environment for swimming and other activities to benefit the health and wellbeing of our community.
+To secure the future of Hampton Pool as a sustainable, enjoyable, inclusive, year-round open-air environment for swim and exercise.

 Hampton Pool Trust is a non-profit making organisation that runs Hampton Pool for the benefit of the local community.
-The objectives of the Hampton Pool Trust Board are detailed here.
 These headline objectives are supported by action/project plans which in some cases are developed by specific Board Committees and in other cases by project teams led by specific Board Directors.

 Hampton Pool Trust is a registered charity (294117) and a not-for-profit company limited by guarantee (1870925).